99carl/99carl.github.io/_posts/2021-01-07-economic-risks-2021.md

 ---
 layout: post
-title: "What could slow down the global economic recovery in 2021?"
+title: "What could slow the global economic recovery in 2021?"
-date: 2021-01-09
+date: 2021-01-07
 ---

 With varying degrees of success, countries across the world are already starting to vaccinate their populations.
 This is a pretty remarkable feat given that the pandemic first upended global economies less than a year ago.
 Thanks to this,  rosy forecasts for the economic recovery are in abundance.
 However, there are key hurdles that could sidetrack the recovery.
 In this post I take a look at some of them.